Bertha Mae Lillenas: Legacy

-Given the well-documented history of Haldor Lillenas's publishing activities, Bertha Mae's role as a minister and hymnist have been overlooked.
-Without Bertha Mae's success as co-pastor of the churches where they ministered, Haldor would have been unable focus on his work as a publisher.
+Given the well-documented history of Haldor Lillenas's publishing activities, Bertha Mae's role as a minister and hymnist has been overlooked.
+Without Bertha Mae's success as co-pastor of the churches where they ministered, Haldor would have been unable to focus on his work as a publisher.
 Haldor gave credit to Bertha Mae's skills as a church leader in his memoirs and acknowledged that she took the primary role in leading the churches in Auburn, Illinois and Indianapolis, Indiana.
 Haldor remembered her work at Indianapolis First Church as their "most successful pastorate."
 Bertha Mae's legacy may have also been overlooked by historians as the Nazarene denomination became more focused on male leadership and reflective of broader U.S. Evangelicalism in the 1970s.
-Even so, Bertha Mae had a significant role in the growth of the Church of the Nazarene and several of the 32 hymns that she composed remained popular for decades after her death.
+Even so, Bertha Mae had a significant role in the growth of the Church of the Nazarene, and several of the 32 hymns that she composed remained popular for decades after her death.